-There are quite a few terms that only make sense to lawyers.
+There are quite a few legal terms that only make sense to lawyers.
 And as an attorney, there are plenty of terms that I still have to look up because I can’t remember what the obscure Latin phrase means.

 So, to help you out, I have put some common legal terms and their definitions below:

 · Res Ipsa Locquitor-The thing speaks for itself.
-This is used in negligence cases where it can’t be proven who is at fault, but it is obvious from the circumstances.
+This is used in negligence cases where it can’t be proven who is at fault, but it is obvious from the circumstances. i.e. being hit by a barrel that fell from a barrel factory.

 · Collateral Estoppel-This doctrine prevents re-litigation of an issue that was previously decided.
-For example, if a judge in a previous case ruled that your contract was invalid, you would be collaterally estopped from suing for breach of the same contract.
+For example, if a judge in a previous case ruled that your contract was invalid, you would be collaterally estopped from suing for breach on the same contract.

 · Caveat Emptor-Buyer Beware.
 This is the principle that the buyer alone is responsible for checking the quality and suitability of goods before a purchase is made.